by Winnie Bruce

 This particular workflow works for my portraiture business.
 It took me a couple years, and a lot of unorganized months before I realize that I needed to have a proper system to keep my sanity.
 It also makes it easier for me at the end of the year because I can pull up all the numbers that I need.
 I hope this helps with keeping your workflow organized as well!

-Winnie Bruce, Florida
+Winnie Bruce, Washington DC

 website | facebook | ask a pro